aghafoor77/blockchain/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this tutorial Ethereum private blockchain will be created.
+In this tutorial, I will provide step-by-step guide to deploy Ethereum private blockchain.
 It will run four nodes (boot, minner, node1, node2) on same computer.
-I used Ubuntu 18.04.3 LTS but ican also run on higher version of Ubuntu
+I used Ubuntu 18.04.3 LTS but it can also run-on higher version of Ubuntu

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Directory structure
-To deply private network, you need to create folloiwng directory structure.
+To deploy private network, you need to create following directory structure.
 * Create root directory
 ```
 $mkdir etherprivatentk